1. Terms used in this Contract of Carriage

 iii. any item of a delicate, fragile or brittle nature eg. glassware, sports equipment, musical instruments;

-iv. any item of a perishable nature eg. seafood;
+iv. any item of a perishable nature eg. food;

 a) you have a claim for bodily injury; or